jupyterhub/jupyterhub-deploy-teaching/docs/source/index.rst

 ====================  ==========================================
 Reference deployment  JupyterHub and nbgrader on a single server

-Targeted use case     Teaching a small to medium groups of trusted users working on a single server
+Targeted use case     Teaching a small to medium group of trusted users

 Design note           A simple and reusable JupyterHub deployment, while still following best practices
 ====================  ==========================================